rishub-tamirisa/transformer-mlm/README.md

 `train.ipynb` provides a complete notebook for loading a dataset and training the model.

+Completed training runs can be viewed at the [wandb project](https://wandb.ai/rishubtamirisa/encoder-mlm?workspace=user-rishubtamirisa)

 #### Example

 To run the training in a separate script, the following format can be used.